 My grandmother, who I lived with, was not a baseball fan at first but had been a huge hockey fan when the New Haven Blades had played in the Eastern Hockey League.
 That was quite a rough-and-tumble brand of hockey.
 If you're not familiar with it, the movie Slapshot was supposedly based on that League.

-I remember as a very young kid accompanying my Grandmother to Blades games at the New Haven Arena.
+As a very young kid, I remember accompanying my Grandmother to Blades games at the New Haven Arena.
 My Grandmother only understood the most basic facets of hockey.
 Still, she was well known to Arena regulars as someone who would cheer the home team on loudly and enthusiastically until the end, whether they won or lost.
 Her favorite players were the ones that got into the most fights.
 If you liked a good hockey fight, you loved EHL hockey.

 The Blades were long gone by the time I found the Mets.
 My Grandmother's natural inclination to cheer a team on transferred to the baseball team from Queens.
 In time, she became as loud and enthusiastic about the Mets as she had been for the Blades.
 It didn't slow her down a bit that we were in our living room rather than at a live sporting event.
 She rooted the only way she knew how, loudly and passionately.
 (I'm sure she missed the fights, however.)

-When I started watching Mets games with my Grandmother, my brother, and, at times, my Mom, we were all fairly uninformed about baseball.
-Both my brother and I were fairly smart and also more adaptable to picking up things.
-I quickly came to understand some of the nuances of the game much better than my Grandmother.
+When I started watching Mets games with my Grandmother, my brother, and, at times, my Mom, we were all rather uninformed about baseball.
+My brother and I were smart and more adaptable to picking up things.
+I quickly came to understand some of the game's nuances much better than my Grandmother.
 Growing up smarter than most people around me and, at the same time, incredibly insecure, I allowed myself to take an obnoxious, superior attitude towards her when we watched games together.